 Vic’s primary crew consisted of Jacob (crew leader) and Chance– two young men who I found to be absolutely wonderful.
 They were always friendly, cheerful, and personable.
 They are honest, hard working and polite.
 They worked on the project most weekdays for nine weeks.
 On the days they weren’t there, it was usually to do work for some of Vic’s other customers, as they are very much in demand.
 On days that they needed extra hands, they brought in additional guys.
 As other Angie’s List members have stated, they were very good to clean up the work site at the end of each day.

 My three children, two large dogs and myself stayed in the master suite while all the work was going on.
 The guys were really good about consulting me about everything, whether it was a problem that they had run into, or about details like where I wanted light fixtures placed.
 On the rare occasion that I found something done that I was less than satisfied with, they corrected it willingly and immediately.
 They offered some really good suggestions for some improvements and were very receptive to my own ideas.
-They were really tremendous and very knowledgable and skilled.
+They were really tremendous and very knowledgeably and skilled.

 Some of the work was subcontracted out like the fencing, the driveway and sidewalk, the hardwood floor repair and refinishing, most of the electrical, and the cabinetry and countertops.
 Vic uses excellent subcontractors.
 Vic’s own guys did all the demo, construction, plumbing (including installing the tankless hot water heater and whirlpool tub), tile work, wall and ceiling repair, doors, trim, hanging of light fixtures, wall texturing, etc. I have to mention that the extensive tile work was especially nice and Jacob has a real designer’s eye for it.

-Vic Vickers has proven himself to be a man of integrity and as knowledgable and honest as they come.
+Vic Vickers has proven himself to be a man of integrity and as knowledgeable and honest as they come.
 I cannot say enough nice things about him and his crew!
 They turned my house around and made it into what is probably the nicest house in the entire neighborhood.
 The project by nature was stressful, but they did everything that could be done to reduce that stress and left me more than satisfied, feeling that I definitely got my money’s worth and that our home investment has been both preserved and improved.”